dib-lab/charcoal/doc/README.md

 ## Authorship and Acknowledgements

-charcoal development is led by Titus Brown and Taylor Reiter, and is based on the [sourmash](http://sourmash.rtfd.io/) software.
+charcoal development is led by Titus Brown and Taylor Reiter, and is heavily based on the [sourmash](http://sourmash.rtfd.io/) software.
 We would especially like to thank Luiz Irber and Tessa Pierce for their intellectual contributions to charcoal development!

+We would also like to thank the
+[GTDB project](https://gtdb.ecogenomic.org/) for all their hard work!

 charcoal development is funded by the Moore Foundation through grant GBMF4551 to C. Titus Brown.
 The current codebase is Copyright 2020,